anea-11/frontend-demo/README.md

             proxy_pass http://encoding-service:9000/encode;
         }
     ```

+# encoding-app
+- encoding-app is a simple web-app that allows users to trigger video encoding on the server from web UI
+- It consists of frontend service (this repo) and [backend service for video encoding](https://github.com/anea-11/x265)

 # Docker and webpage templating
 - Docker image built form Dockerfile in `docker` directory uses environment variables to set the encoding URL on index webpage served by nginx